woojoo666/arcana-notes/notes11.md

 So we can define a set of objects that read from a set of values

 kinda reminds me of the "fan-out" operation I had in the diagram syntax
+    see section "Defaults for Select, Map, and Reduce"

 In a sense, this turns everything into a template Before, in the cloning model,